-Once you’ve got everyone on board with using the system, there are some other best practices I can recommend before wrapping up this (now very) long post:
+Once you’ve got everyone on board with using the system, there are some other CRM best practices I can recommend before wrapping up this (now very) long post:

 - Keep your data accurate and tidy – not only is it now a GDPR requirement, but it will also keep your business on track.
 If people can rely on the data in your system, they will be more efficient in the tasks they need to accomplish in it.

-- Review your processes regularly – ask people and run reports to make sure that the processes you have imbedded in your system are working as well as they could.
-I would say to try and do this a couple times a year to make sure you catch snags before they become problems.
+- Review your processes regularly – ask people and run reports to make sure that the processes you have embedded in your system are working as well as they could.
+I would say to try and do this a couple of times a year to make sure you catch snags before they become problems.

 - Stay informed – keep in touch with your CRM provider and read up on their latest features, you might find some new tips and tools that are perfect for your business.